ErgoCreate/SimpleKivy/README.md

 ## Installation
 ***SimpleKivy has only been tested on **Windows** and on Python 3.10>.
 Support this project if you are interested on Linux and MacOS implementations.***
 ### Kivy
-You need to install the latest version of `Kivy`.
+You need to install the `2.3` version of `Kivy`.
 Installation instructions can be found [here](https://kivy.org/doc/stable/gettingstarted/installation.html).

 ### SimpleKivy
 You can install the latest development version with: